 Simsbury, Connecticut, has been home to EBAD since well before the Civil War.
 Back then, there were iron and copper mines and granite quarries throughout the region, which meant a lot of digging and an awful lot of booms.
 The methods were crude: Dig a hole, fill it with gunpowder, plug it except for a small space to run a fuse (usually string or cloth), light, run.
 Men died by the hundreds, often because things blew when they weren’t supposed to—mostly too soon.

 In 1831, these techniques began to change—become more refined, predictable, safe.
-In the city of Cornwall in Old England, where there was even more mining than in New England, an inventor named William Bickford patented the first safety fuse.
+In the county of Cornwall in Old England, where there was even more mining than in New England, an inventor named William Bickford patented the first safety fuse.
 Bickford packed gunpowder into a hollow jute rope, which then fizzled at a predictable clip of roughly 30 seconds per foot.
 In 1839, he partnered with a Connecticut mining company to manufacture and sell his burners stateside.
 Ralph Hart Ensign joined on in 1870.
 His heirs would later expand the firm’s explosives business beyond fuses, developing products such as a banker’s bag that smoked when a crook tampered with it.